jmatthiesen/jmatthiesen.github.io/_pages/about.md

 Hi!
 I'm Jordan and you've found my home on the Internet.

-I'm a Product Manager at Microsoft, working on [.NET](https://dotnet.microsoft.com/) and AI development.
+I'm a technical Product Manager with a focus on developer technology.
+I previously worked at Microsoft, on [.NET](https://dotnet.microsoft.com/) and AI development.

 In my personal time, I love gardening, playing music, photography, and being a full time dad.